Position: kairangahau Māori, consultant and trustee

 The best work is the most diverse work, and sometimes deviating off track can create the most innovative and exciting results.

 During her years at university, Cheri had three children – so their playground was the lecture theatres of Lincoln University, the student whare Te Whakakotahi and the café (Mrs O’s!).
-The children gave Cheri a new appreciation for environmental work and caused her to think about what she coudld do to ensure them a good future.
+The children gave Cheri a new appreciation for environmental work and caused her to think about what she could do to ensure them a good future.
 Cheri loved everything about the outdoors and was unsure about which direction to take until a mentor – Dr Jamie Ataria – helped her to realise that she loved plants (her mother was an avid gardener, and Cheri used to help her).
 Cheri did her master’s in ecology at the University of Canterbury studying a native weaving plant – the kiekie (Freycinetia banksii) – and working with amazing weavers from across the country.
 It was during that time that Cheri decided to work with tangata whenua.
 The signing of the Agreement in Principle for the Waikato River Settlement between Waikato-Tainui and the government in December 2007 caught Cheri’s attention.
 She sought to work with Waikato-Tainui and landed a job with them in 2008, just as they were closing negotiations on the River Settlement.
-She hasn’t looked back since.

 Cheri says the best days are when she’s out on the river with local tangata whenua and/or agencies, wading through mud at Whangamarino, monitoring birdlife or fish and planting trees.